 - 1. Check-in begins at 8am.
 Rabbits must be in place by 9am Tuesday.
 Judging begins at 10am - 2.
 All rabbits should be free from all evidence of disease.
 Sick or diseased animals will be disqualified with no award and judged no further and should be removed from the premises. - 3.
 An exhibitor may take one entry in each class. - 4.
 All exhibitors must be present to show rabbits. - 5.
 Exhibitor should bring rabbit to judging table.
 The Rabbit Jr. Superintendent is available if help is needed. - 6.
-All purebreds must have papers. - 7.
+All purebreds must have papers and permanent tattoo in left ear. - 7.
+Non-purebred rabbits must be shown in Pet class.
+Pet class rabbits cannot be shown in purebred show. - 8.
 All rabbit entries will be judged on their type-carrying qualities and firmness of flesh.
-In close decisions, finish of fur will determine winners. - 8.
-Market pens shall consist of three rabbits, 7 to 10 weeks of age, 3 to 5 pounds in weight.
+In close decisions, finish of fur will determine winners.

+- 9. Market pens shall consist of three rabbits, 7 to 10 weeks of age, 3 to 5.5 pounds in weight.
 They will be judged on meatcarrying qualities, firmness of flesh, uniformity and finish of fur, in that order of importance.
-Animals under 3 pounds will be cut in score and award. - 9.
-Male and female species of rabbits must always be caged separately . - 10.
+Animals under 3 pounds will be cut in score and award. - 10.
+Male and female species of rabbits must always be caged separately. - 10.
 Some cages are available from the M-P Fair.
-Exhibitors may also bring their own. - 11.
+Exhibitors may also bring their own. - 12.
 Champion Buck, Champion Doe, and Best Market Pen will be chosen.
-Sale Committee will concur with Rabbits Superintendent to determine sale entries. - 12.
+Sale Committee will concur with Rabbits Superintendent to determine sale entries. - 13.
 Rabbits are released at 2 pm on Thursday.

-13. Exhibitors must clean their pens.
+14. Exhibitors must clean their pens.